stopsack/risks/index.md

 The `risks` package fills this gap by providing a user-friendly approach that makes obtaining adjusted risk ratios and risk differences as simple as fitting a logistic regression model.
-No advanced programming or biostatistics skills are required.
-Built-in routines automatically switch to more computationally demanding model fitting approaches if simple binomial models have convergence issues, making `risks` return valid estimates whenever the data would allow for fitting a logistic model.
+No advanced programming or biostatistics skills are required. `risks` returns valid estimates whenever the data would allow for fitting a logistic model.
 At the same time, several options for customization of model fitting and reporting as well as comparisons between different approaches are provided (see [Get started](articles/risks.html)).

 Five different approaches are implemented
 (see [Models and model comparisons](articles/models.html)):